1. The Quality of Pond Water

 Some people avoid ponds and water gardening because of the potential for problems or because they think they require too much maintenance.
 Maybe another pond owner has complained about their issues, or maybe you don't feel adequate to maintain your pond or fix a problem that may arise.

-By trusting Premiere Aquascapes, Inc., with your pond or water garden project, potential problems are prevented by great design and planning.
-But when life happens, they are there to fix the problem and get you back to enjoying your beautiful, relaxing pond or water garden.
+By trusting Premiere Aquascapes with your pond or water garden project, potential problems are prevented by great design and planning.
+But when life happens, we are there to fix the problem and get you back to enjoying your beautiful, relaxing pond or water garden.